renovatebot/renovate/docs/usage/docker.md

 };
 ```

-You can add additional host rules, read the [`hostRules` documentation](./configuration-options.md#hostrules) for more information.
+You can add more host rules, read the [`hostRules` documentation](./configuration-options.md#hostrules) for more information.

 #### Self-hosted Docker registry